 The surname Brimple was first found in Lancashire at Brindle, a small village and civil parish of the borough of Chorley that dates back to at least 1206 when it was first listed as Burnhill.
 The place name probably means "hill by a stream," from the Old English words "burna" + "hyll."
 "This place appears to have been granted, by the superior tenant of the crown, soon after the Conquest, to a family who were designated from their possessions.
 The manor passed by the marriage of the heiress of 'Sir Peter de Bryn, of Brynhill,' to the Gerards, with whom it continued till the reign of Henry VIII."

 Early History of the Brimple family

-Another 99 words (7 lines of text) are included under the topic Early Brimple History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brimple research.
+Another 50 words (4 lines of text) are included under the topic Early Brimple History in all our PDF Extended History products and printed products wherever possible.

 Brimple Spelling Variations

 Brimple has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Brimple have been found, including Brindley, Brinley, Brindely and others.

 Early Notables of the Brimple family (pre 1700)